andrew-field/projecteuler-go/README.md

 # Testing Go

 ## Testing Go with Project Euler.
 This is a repository to keep my code for solving project Euler challenges.
-You can see the fantastic website and challenges [here](https://projecteuler.net/ "Project Euler"). **Solve them youself first.**
+You can see the fantastic website and challenges [here](https://projecteuler.net/ "Project Euler").

 ## Why is this here?
 1. I would like to learn Golang and solve these challenges.
 2.
 ![Because sharing (after solving for yourself) is caring.](images/reason2.jpg)

+**Solve the challenges youself first.** After you have solved a challenge then please feel free to comment on the revelant issue if you would like and make suggestions!

 Library details.